-The dance grooves Talking Heads were known for, especially on their debut, are still in place, it is however, they are more tense.
-And it’s not awkward at all, it is compatible and balanced, especially on the incredibly pushy and jittery cut “Cities.”
+The dance grooves and hooks the Heads were known for, especially on their debut are still in place.
+However, they are more tense.
+And it’s not awkward at all—it is compatible and balanced, especially on the incredibly pushy and jittery cut “Cities.”
 It sounds like an intense disco number with the sharp and crunching riffs and driving bass and drums, which makes it easy to dance to.
 Simply, the song is about a man looking for a city to live in.
-Byrne’s lyrics are humorous and sarcastic, largely in the second verse, “Lot of rich people in Birmingham, lot of ghosts in a lot of houses, look over there!
-Dry ice factory.
-Good place to get some thinking done.”
-However later cuts on the album, Byrne’s lyrics are seen as more gloomy and dark.
+Byrne’s lyrics are humorous and sarcastic, largely in the second verse, “Lot of rich people in Birmingham / lot of ghosts in a lot of houses, look over there!
+Dry ice factory / Good place to get some thinking done.”
+However later cuts on the album, Byrne’s lyrics become gloomy and dark.

-For a transitional record, Fear of Music was way ahead of its time and the production still sounds fresh and existing to this day.
-Lyrically, Byrne is ultra-paranoid prasing the common aspects of everyday life, including paper, air, animals, and electric guitars.
+You could argue that More Songs About Buildings and Food was the Heads’ transitional record, but really it was Fear of Music.
+It was way ahead of its time and the production still sounds fresh and inspiring to this day.
+It was the height of the Heads’ creativity, expressing how weird, quirky, mysterious and fragmented they could be.
+Lyrically, Byrne is an ultra-paranoid who praises the common aspects of everyday life, which includes paper, air and electric guitars.

-Listen to Talking Heads’ Fear of Music here.
+Listen to Talking Heads’ Fear of Music below.